What to Look for in Your Dental Receptionists

 50% to 80% of adults in the United States have dental anxiety, and at least 20% of patients see their dentists irregularly.
 In other words, your patients are often scared when they enter your dental clinic.
 They may also prefer to visit your dental clinic at irregular intervals.
 This can lead to untapped profitability for your clinic.

 Thus, your dental receptionists must be capable of detecting when patients are anxious and identifying how they can calm them down.
 You can train them to observe patients and alleviate their anxiety.
-Here are a few ways they can calm down your patients:

-• Strike a friendly conversation.
+• Strike a friendly conversation

-• Make jokes about their own stories with dental appointments.
+• Make jokes about their own stories with dental appointments

-• Reassure them about the process.
+• Reassure them about the process

 You can discuss ways to address this issue with your receptionists during their training.